 There is good news for all our babies experiencing uncomplicated gastroesophageal reflux or gastroesophageal reflux disease – some natural remedies really can help!
 Always try these things at home before trying acid-suppressing medications.

 Try to hold your baby upright for 20-30 minutes after each feeding.
 Babies that are laid down right after eating have difficulty keeping their food in their stomach (especially because of that weak LES).
 If you are holding them upright for 20-30 minutes after eating, it allows them to have more time for the food to pass through their stomach and into the intestines.
 This can greatly help with reflux.
-If you are unable to hold them upright for that amount of time, letting the rest on an incline in a swing or car seat might be helpful.

 Before we knew that placing a baby on their stomach to sleep drastically increased the risk of SIDS, some providers would recommend that as method to help with reflux.
 However, the guidelines are clear: